Waelson/Web-App-High-Availability-Cloudformation/README.md

 <ul>
   <li>All single points of failure eliminated.
 Remember, resources like Internet Gateway and Load Balancer are managed by AWS team.</li>
   <li>Included redundancy through Auto Scaling Group and database replication.</li>
   <li>All resources  are distributed between two availability zones.
-Do, we guarantee more availability to architecture.</li>
+So, we guarantee more availability to architecture.</li>
   <li>All EC2 instances are accessible just via load balancer.
 Note that all instances belong to private subnet isolating them all external traffic.</li>
 </ul>
 <h4>Solution diagram:</h4>